hchiam/learning-prompt-eng/open_ai_course_notes.md

 Write a (in what way) / tone

-It is for (target audience) / context
+It is for (target audience) (and/or some context or information to analyze)

 Include at the end